rosell-dk/webp-convert/README.md

     // more options available! - see the api
 ]);
 ```

+**NOTE: In 2.0.0, WebPConvert will not return any value.
+Failure is handled purely by exceptions (1.3, also throws exceptions, but not when the failure is that no converters were operational)**

 To convert using a specific conversion method, simply set the *converters* option so it only has that method.